cycfi/q/docs/dev_log.md

 `modules/`, so the Antora build ignores it).
 Significant updates only.
 Narrative: what changed and why, not how.

+## 2026-09-10 (2)

+`edc4d4a4`, `a849317f`, `368b3a8f`, `71e60f6f`, `e8f1b7d8`, `7588800d`,
+`c11abed9` A MIDI 2.0 endpoint a host can discover, which is what the Association's conformance tool tests, and the base class refactor that came first.
+The MIDI 2.0 messages had carried their words in a hand written struct each; now they derive from `packet_message<Words>`, the packet counterpart of `message<N>`, so the two protocols have the same shape from the base up and a new message is an accessor list.

+The UMP 1.1 stream messages, M2-104-UM section 7: endpoint discovery and the five answers to it, function block discovery and its two, stream configuration request and reply, start and end of clip.
+The text carrying ones, endpoint name, product instance id and function block name, span packets, so the packet reader gathers them as it gathers sysex and hands out a view of the whole.
+Above the messages, `stream_responder`, a processor that wraps a processor: given an `endpoint_description` it answers each discovery bit in the order 7.1.1 fixes, reports its blocks, and negotiates the protocol per 7.1.6.3.
+MIDI-CI 1.2 next, the sysex protocol under profiles and property
+exchange: a `responder` that answers Discovery with Reply to Discovery from its own MUID, obeys the MUID rules of section 4 (draw one at random, never a reserved value, invalidate and redraw on collision), and NAKs what it does not speak.
+Tests are the specification's clauses, byte by byte from its figures.
+A sysex packet writer closes the loop, the counterpart of the reader's gathering, six bytes a packet.

+Then the whole stack through the operating system: a test stands the endpoint up on a virtual UMP port, opens the same port from the other side as a host would, sends what a host sends first, and checks all eight replies came back through CoreMIDI.
+It skips where the platform has no packet port.
+The example that had grown beside it was a conformance rig, not a tutorial, and was folded into the test as a second case that holds the port open for an external host when `Q_MIDI2_ENDPOINT_HOLD` is set: that is the Workbench run, still to do, and the Linux and Windows runs with it.

+Two findings from that test, both in libremidi and neither in Q. v5.4.3's CoreMIDI packet input sizes a packet by type through cmidi2, which returns 0xFF for the stream and flex data types, so the first endpoint discovery packet a host sends overran the stack; the author fixed it in April, untagged, and q_io now pins that commit.
+And libremidi drops sysex unless told otherwise, which silenced MIDI-CI until `ignore_sysex` was cleared.
+70 test programs pass.

+Next: a q_io packet stream so this test, and the qplug synth, reach the port through Q rather than libremidi; profiles and property exchange stay open.

 ## 2026-09-10

 `6a516500`, `b2fa3f3a`, `d3216679`, `2e6285c4`, `da9166ae` MIDI 2.0 reads, in